sharifAhmd/cuda-101/README.md

 ## Day-9
-- Gone through Chapter-6 of PMPP book on Numerical considerations.
+- Going through Chapter-6 of PMPP book on Numerical considerations.
-- Tried out how adding number in different order effects the output.
+- Tried out how adding number in different order affects the output.